It4innovations/hyperqueue/docs/faq.md

     each with a single task.

     HQ also supports [streaming](jobs/streaming.md) of task outputs into a single file.
-    This avoids creating many small files for each task on a distributed file system, which improves scaling.
+    This avoids creating many small files for each task on a distributed filesystem, which improves scaling.

 ??? question "Does HQ support multi-CPU tasks?"